 A voluntary assessment for workforce housing would provide the opportunity for broad community participation in housing solutions and generate needed funding.
-It would function similarly to sale tax but on a voluntary basis following the successful model created to collect tourism promotion funds.
+This program is patterned after the successful 1% Tourism Promotion Assessment currently collected by local merchants to help fund tourism marketing.
 For the tourism promotion fund a consensus was built and contracts were put in place with participating businesses.
 The assessment could apply to retail, services and real estate, and potentially be applicable to more services than the resort tax.
-A voluntary assessment would be an alternative to expansion or reallocation of the resort tax and should be attempted before re-authorization of the resort tax in 2021.
+A voluntary assessment would be an alternative to expansion or reallocation of the resort tax and should be attempted before reauthorization of the resort tax in 2021.
 Modeling rates, applicability and revenue generation potential is needed.